Robo233/events-back-end/README.md

-A cross-platform web app, in which the user can create different events.
+A web app, in which the user can create different events.

 ## For running
 1. Install PHP from here: https://www.php.net/